paq67/KubernetesHealthPredictorGuidewire/README.md

 A Streamlit-based machine learning application that predicts failures in Kubernetes clusters through analysis of historical metrics data.
 This tool helps DevOps teams proactively identify potential node crashes, resource exhaustion, and other common failure scenarios before they impact production systems.

+## Ideology

+The Kubernetes Failure Prediction Application is built on the principle of **proactive maintenance** rather than reactive troubleshooting.
+Its core ideology centers around:

+### Predictive Over Reactive
+Traditional Kubernetes monitoring focuses on alerting after problems occur.
+Our approach shifts the paradigm by predicting failures before they happen, giving operations teams critical time to address issues before they impact users.

+### Multi-model Intelligence
+No single algorithm can capture all failure patterns.
+By combining classification, anomaly detection, and time series forecasting, we create a more comprehensive understanding of system health than any single approach could provide.

+### Explainable AI
+Black-box predictions are insufficient for critical infrastructure.
+Our models provide clear explanations of why predictions are made, highlighting which metrics contributed most to failure predictions and enabling targeted remediation.

+### Continuous Learning
+Kubernetes environments evolve constantly.
+The application is designed to incorporate new data and refine its models over time, adapting to changing workloads and infrastructure patterns.

+## Innovative Approach

+The application takes several innovative approaches to Kubernetes monitoring and failure prediction:

+### Hybrid Model Architecture
+Unlike standard monitoring tools that use threshold-based alerts or basic statistical models, our application employs a hybrid approach that combines:

+1. **Classification-based prediction** (Random Forest) for pattern recognition of known failure scenarios
+2. **Anomaly detection** (Isolation Forest) for identifying novel and previously unseen failure patterns
+3. **Time series forecasting** (ARIMA) for predicting future metric values and trends

+This three-pronged approach provides more reliable predictions than any single model could achieve.

+### Feature Engineering Pipeline
+The application implements automated feature engineering that captures temporal patterns in Kubernetes metrics, generating rolling statistics, trend indicators, and inter-metric relationships that simple monitoring tools miss.

+### Adaptive Threshold Learning
+Rather than relying on static thresholds, the models learn optimal decision boundaries from historical data, adapting to the specific characteristics of each cluster and workload profile.

+### Integrated Workflow
+The end-to-end pipeline from data collection to visualization creates a seamless experience, eliminating the need to switch between multiple tools for monitoring, analysis, and prediction.

 ## Application Overview

 The application provides an end-to-end pipeline for Kubernetes cluster health monitoring and prediction: